sys-bio/Archive_roadRunner/wrappers/Python/doc/metabolic.rst

 Preliminaries
 -------------

-Metabolic control analysis is the study of how sensitive the system is to pertubrations in parameters and how those perturbations progagate through the network.
+Metabolic control analysis is the study of how sensitive a system is to pertubrations in parameters and how those perturbations propagate through the network.
 Two kinds of sensitivity are defined, system and local.
 The local sensitivities are described by the elasticities.
 These are defined as follows:

 .. math::